Monotone Lagrangians in cotangent bundles of spheres: Floer cohomology computations

 As we saw after Proposition \ref{HW(N)}, the free abelian group $HW^*(N,N;\Z)$ has two generators in degree $-2$, denoted by $u e_1$ and $u e_2$.

-\begin{remark} At several points in this paper, including the proof of the next result, we will explicitly compute certain products $\mu^2$.
-Since we will always be in a position where we can compute the product on cohomology, and since the relevant holomorphic curves will always project to triangles in $\C$ over which the Lefschetz fibrations of interest are trivial, it will suffice to make all the calculations using a product complex structure, for which it will be evident that the relevant holomorphic curves are regular. \end{remark}
+\begin{remark} At several points in this paper, including the proof of the next result, we will explicitly compute certain products $\mu^2$ via counts of holomorphic curves.
+Since we will always be in a position where we can compute the product on cohomology, and since the relevant holomorphic curves will always project to triangles in $\C$ over which the Lefschetz fibrations of interest are trivial, it will suffice to make all the calculations using a product complex structure, for which the relevant holomorphic curves are regular. \end{remark}